-When we hear of one of our own screwing up, we instantly are overwhelmed with cognitive dissonance.
+When we hear of one of our own screwing up, we are instantly overwhelmed with cognitive dissonance.
 It’s an uncomfortable feeling.
-We like this guy, he is in our party, yet it appears he did bad.
+We like this guy, he is in our party, yet it appears he did bad, real bad.
 How can we hold those opposing thoughts in our brains?
 We cannot, at least not without considerable discomfort.

-But, we don’t have to endure for long because our leaders’ talking points come to our rescue.
+But, we don’t have to endure for long because our party leaders’ talking points come to our rescue, especially if picked up and parroted by a complicit media.
+It’s not really true what you’ve heard, and here’s why.
+Followed by some explanation of why the reports of pedophilia are false, or simply a smear campaign.
 Our cognitive dissonance dissolves in the solvent of these soothing words.
 We don’t have to think.
 Our man is blameless after all.
-Life is once again good.
+Life is good once again.